xyzmoney-tournaments/tournament-tr/README.md

 ## Events

 **`onCreation`** ⏤ is called during execution of the contract constructor (see the description of `constructor` function).
-With this event the following parameters are logged:
+With this event the following arguments are logged:
 * minimum number of players;
 * the buy-in amount;
 * the winner share;
 * the registration deadline.

 **`onEntrance`** ⏤ is called after each entrance into the tournament (see the description of `enter` function).
-With this event the following parameters are logged:
+With this event the following arguments are logged:
 * the participant's address;
 * the participant's entrance code;
 * the participant's entrances counter after this entrance.

 **`onUnregistering`** ⏤ is called after each unregistrating for the tournament (see the description of `unregister` function).
-With this event the following parameters are logged:
+With this event the following arguments are logged:
 * the participant's address;
 * the participant's entrances counter after this unregistering.